Hauraki Gulf Marine Park Act

 Section 9(2) and (3) of the HGMPA provide that local authorities must ensure that any part of a regional policy statement or a regional or district plan that applies to the Hauraki Gulf, its islands, and catchments, does not conflict with sections 7 and 8.

-The HGMPA also establishes the Hauraki Gulf Forum to manage the Hauraki Gulf, its islands and catchments.
+The HGMPA also establishes the Hauraki Gulf Forum to promote the management objectives and facilitate integrated management to achieve them.
 Members of the Forum include representatives of the Ministers of Conservation, Primary Industries and Māori Affairs, seven representatives of Auckland Council, five representatives of other local authorities, and six representatives from the tangata whenua of the Hauraki Gulf and its islands appointed by the Minister of Conservation.

 The Hauraki Gulf Marine Park is also established by virtue of the HGMPA.
-It consists of conservation areas, various types of reserves administered by the Crown, the common marine and coastal area within the Hauraki Gulf (except that held for defence purposes), and all seawater within the Hauraki Gulf.
+It consists of conservation areas, various types of reserves administered by the Crown, private land vested in the park, the common marine and coastal area within the Hauraki Gulf (except that held for defence purposes), and all seawater within the Hauraki Gulf.

 The publication Governing the Gulf provides more information on the implications of the Act for RMA policies and plans.